shlomif/shlomif-tech-diary/tweets.md

 ----

-screenwriters are very geeky and hackery, and would never tolerate https://www.shlomifish.org/philosophy/culture/case-for-commercial-fan-fiction/#hollywood_screenplay_format
+screenwriters are very geeky and hackery, and would have never tolerated the terrestrial fmt:

+https://www.shlomifish.org/philosophy/culture/case-for-commercial-fan-fiction/#hollywood_screenplay_format

+Occam's Razor tells me there *is* a conspiracy.